fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

    helm install aperture bitnami/contour --namespace projectcontour --create-namespace
    ```

-3. It may take a few minutes for the Contour Load Balancer IP to become
+3. It might take a few minutes for the Contour Load Balancer IP to become
    available.
 You can watch the status by running:

    ```bash